Photographs show thousands and thousands of unsold new cars deteriorating in storage lots until they are scrapped. See Example( s )

 Collected via the Internet, May 2014

 The May 2014 article and photographs referenced above supposedly depict millions of brand new unsold cars, vehicles that are continuously churned out by automobile manufacturers around the world even though there is no demand for them and that end up sitting in car parks “slowly deteriorating without being maintained,” forcing manufacturers to “buy more and more land just to park their cars as they perpetually roll off the production line.”

-The first photograph was taken from a May 2009 article about an Atlanta car dealer noting that in the first four months of that year, 60% of his retail sales profits had come from vehicles that sold for $4500 or less (rather than from new or near-new cars).
+- The first photograph was taken from a May 2009 article about an Atlanta car dealer noting that in the first four months of that year, 60% of his retail sales profits had come from vehicles that sold for $4500 or less (rather than from new or near-new cars).

-new car sales in the UK and captured a view of some of the thousands of unsold cars that were then being stored at Avonmouth Docks England, while sales of new cars in the UK had slumped to a 12-year-low.
+- The next photograph was taken from a January 2009 article about slumping new car sales in the UK and captured a view of some of the thousands of unsold cars that were then being stored at Avonmouth Docks England, while sales of new cars in the UK had slumped to a 12-year-low.

-The third photograph appears (without additional comment) in a March 2009 Boston.com collection of images reflecting “Scenes from the recession.”
+- The third photograph appears (without additional comment) in a March 2009 Boston.com collection of images reflecting “Scenes from the recession.”

-The next photograph was taken from a January 2009 Guardianarticle about “growing stocks of unsold cars around the world” which noted that “storage areas and docksides are now packed with vast expanses of unsold cars as demand slumps.”
+- The next photograph was taken from a January 2009 Guardian article about “growing stocks of unsold cars around the world” which noted that “storage areas and docksides are now packed with vast expanses of unsold cars as demand slumps.”

-Another photograph was taken from a July 2009 Russian article about land near a St. Petersburg airport that was “stuffed with unsold imported foreign cars” because car sellers in that country “say that they got too much overstocked with this inventory and now they simply use all free territories available to pack them with thousands of cars.”
+St. Petersburgairport that was “stuffed with unsold imported foreign cars” because car sellers in that country “say that they got too much overstocked with this inventory and now they simply use all free territories available to pack them with thousands of cars.”

-Additional photographs came from a February 2009 forum post at PakWheels.com collecting pictures of “Unsold cars from around the world.”
+- Additional photographs came from a February 2009 forum post at PakWheels.com collecting pictures of “Unsold cars from around the world.”

-Many of these photographs originated with a January 2009 Getty Images collection titled “Cars Sit Unsold in Avonmouth Docks As Car Sales Stutter” and were also part of a January 2009 Jalopnik article about “Where Are Automakers Stashing Unsold Cars?” and a February 2009 Business Insiderarticle collecting images of “unsold cars around the world,” that latter of which noted that:
+Many of these photographs originated with a January 2009 Getty Images collection titled “Cars Sit Unsold in Avonmouth Docks As Car Sales Stutter” and were also part of a January 2009 Jalopnik article about “Where Are Automakers Stashing Unsold Cars?” and a February 2009 Business Insider article collecting images of “unsold cars around the world,” that latter of which noted that:

 Sales of new cars in the UK have slumped to a 12-year-low … the EU’s Industry Commissioner Guenter Verheugen warned the outlook for the European car industry was ‘brutal’ and predicted not all European manufacturers would survive the crisis.